poigiatre/BCACTF-2.0/Cable_Castaways/README.md

 # Cable Castaways
 So this challenge is really fun so I make a writeup.
 I solve this on June 14th, after the event finished a day.
-In the CTF, I mostly do the cryptography so I didn't spent much time in other challenge.
+In the CTF, I mostly did the cryptography so I didn't spend much time doing other challenges.
+The challenge wires.zip is in the "files" folder.

 And it reminds me of this video from Ben Eater (https://www.youtube.com/watch?v=l7rce6IQDWs).
 Go check it out.